PublicisSapient/enable-a11y/README.md

 You can change the version of chromedriver installed with this project by using `npm install -D chromedriver@XXX`, and replacing XXX with the same version of Chrome you already have installed (ie. `npm install -D chromedriver@121`).

-Links at <https://googlechromelabs.github.io/chrome-for-testing/> allow you to download a separate "Chrome for Testing" application, and/or the associated chromedriver files.
+Links at the [Chrome for Testing availability webpage](https://googlechromelabs.github.io/chrome-for-testing/) allow you to download a separate "Chrome for Testing" application, and/or the associated chromedriver files.

 You can also download a chromedriver version zip file from here: <https://chromedriver.storage.googleapis.com/index.html> and then install it using: